Shah Abdul Aziz Dehlavi: Early life and education

+Fatwa against Tafazzul Husain Khan

+Aziz declared that the Shia scholar Tafazzul Husain Khan was an apostate (mulhid-i-kamil) because of some of his views.

+Major contributions

-Works on Shiism
+On Shiism

 Shah Abd al-Aziz sharply criticized the Shi'as.
 Although he did not declare them apostates or non-Muslims, but he considered them heretics and their practices similar to Hindus or other non-Muslims.
 In a letter he advises Sunnis to not greet Shias first, and if a Shia greets them first.
 In his view, Sunnis should not marry Shias, avoid eating their food and the animals slaughtered by a Shia.